Top 10 Best Nick Jr. Shows

 Why they don't do re-runs anymore is beyond me.
 "Little Bear" was one of the cream-of-the-crop.
 No matter how old I get, I'll never stop loving this show.

-Little Bill Little Bill is an American animated children's television series produced for Nick Jr. The stories are based on Bill Cosby's Little Bill book series, set in Philadelphia, and feature Bill Jr.
+Little Bill is an American animated children's television series created for Nick Jr. The stories are based on Bill Cosby's Little Bill book series and are set in Philadelphia.
+The show follows the everyday adventures of Bill Jr. as he learns important life lessons.

 Caillou, but actually good.
 No, Little Bill was originally a book that came out before Caillou, and Caillou is the rip-off.
 Caillou had a grating voice.
 Bill had a cute one.